Akiane

-River Akiane Kramarik (/ə'kiːənə/; born July 9, 1994) is an American poet and painter.
+Akiane Kramarik (/ə'kiːənə/; born July 9, 1994) is an American poet and painter.
 She began drawing at the age of four.
 Kramarik's best-known painting is Prince of Peace, which she completed at the age of eight.

 Early life

 Akiane Kramarik was born on July 9, 1994, in Mount Morris, Illinois, to a Lithuanian mother and a non-practicing Catholic American father.
 Kramarik professed she saw the face of Jesus Christ in her visions.
 Her education began at a parochial school, but she was later homeschooled.
 Regarding her influences and motivation, she states:

 Religious art of sculptures, reliefs and paintings in one of the parochial schools I attended greatly influenced my later attraction to legendary figures.
 For the first time I got to encounter the world's view of what divinity was supposed to be, but deep down I felt that I perceived everything in a much broader and deeper sense.
 It appeared to me as if most people were completely ignorant of other realities, or that the realities they perceived were seen only from a very narrow angle.